MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/add-questions.md

 1. Scroll down to the **Custom fields** section, and then select **Modify**.

    We already added some basic customer information questions: Customer email, phone number, customer address, and customer notes.
 The first time you do this, the customer information questions are highlighted in gray.
 That means that the user will see this question.
-If you click on the question, the highlight box around it will disappear and your customer won't be asked that question.
+If you select the question, the highlight box around it will disappear and your customer won't be asked that question.

    In this example, phone number and customer notes have been turned off and we created two new custom questions to ask.